FAQs

 Information on the most recent Point in Time count in Lincoln and other data on homelessness in our community can be found on our Reports & Publications page.

-What is the goal of Project Homeless Connect?
+What is the goal of Project Connect Lincoln?

-The goal is for businesses, service agencies, government, schools, churches and all factions of a society come together to address the needs of individuals and families who are homeless.
-In addition to helping people experiencing homelessness, there are the side effects of engaging volunteers from the community in the event and increasing awareness in the community of homelessness and the needs of the people who are often unseen.
+The goal is for businesses, service agencies, government, schools, faith communities, and individuals to work together in addressing the needs of people who are homeless or at-risk of homelessness.
+In addition to helping people, there are the side effects of engaging volunteers from the community in the event and increasing awareness of homelessness and the needs of people who are often unseen.

 The event is sponsored by the Lincoln Homeless Coalition.
 Community agencies, businesses, and individuals dedicated to addressing the needs of people who are homeless in the Lincoln area have dedicated time and resources to support the event.

-What is the history of Project Homeless Connect?
+What is the history of Project Connect Lincoln?

-Project Homeless Connect is an innovative model to address the needs of people who are homeless in cities all across the United States, Canada and Australia.
-The event concept began in San Francisco in 2004 and has been held in over 220 communities including Omaha.
+Project Connect Lincoln (formerly Project Homeless Connect) is an innovative model to address the needs of people who are homeless in cities all across the United States, Canada and Australia.
+The event concept began in San Francisco in 2004 and has been held in over 220 communities.
 The first Project Homeless Connect Lincoln event was held in 2009.
 The United States Interagency Council on Homelessness (USICH) has identified Project Homeless Connect as a model that can assist people in moving more quickly toward housing and stability.